ydb-platform/ydb-go-sdk/SQL.md

 * `token` – access token to be used during requests (required)
 * static credentials with authority part of URI, like `grpcs://root:password@localhost:2135/local`
 * `query_mode=scripting` - you can redefine default [DML](https://en.wikipedia.org/wiki/Data_manipulation_language) query mode

+## About session pool <a name="session-pool"></a>

+Native driver `ydb-go-sdk/v3` implements internal session pool, which uses with `db.Table().Do()` or `db.Table().DoTx()` methods.
+Internal session pool configures with options like `ydb.WithSessionPoolSizeLimit()` and other.
+Unlike session pool in native driver, `database/sql` contains another session pool, which configures with `*sql.DB.SetMaxOpenConns` and `*sql.DB.SetMaxIdleConns`.
+Lifetime of `YDB` session depends on driver configuration and predefined errors, such as `sql.driver.ErrBadConn`.
+`YDB` driver for `database/sql` transform internal `YDB` errors into `sql.driver.ErrBadConn` depending on result of internal error check (delete session on error or not and other).
+In most cases this behaviour of `database/sql` driver implementation for specific RDBMS completes queries without result errors.
+But some errors on unfortunate cases may be get on client-side.
+That's why querying must be wrapped with retry helpers, such as `retry.Do` or `retry.DoTx` (see more about retry helpers in [retry section](#retry)).

 ## Execute queries <a name="queries"></a>